alan-lira/cresp-model/README.md

 ### 2. Usage (Linux Terminal)

-*2.1 Navigate to cresp-model directory:*
+*2.1 Navigate to "cresp-model" directory:*

 > cd cresp-model

-*2.2 Edit as you wish the input parameters and other settings on the cresp_config file:*
+*2.2 Edit as you wish the input parameters and other settings on "cresp_config" file:*

 > sudo apt install vim -y